Expressions and Illuminations

 --The light from the stick represents knowledge (and science) enlightening the world

---The lights on the planet earth represents the brights themselves all
+--The lights on the planet earth represents the brights themselves all around the world

 --The sheet represents care for the blue planet